Fiddler on the Roof: Covers

 Songs from the musical have been covered by notable artists.
 For example, in 1964, jazz saxophonist Cannonball Adderley recorded the album Fiddler on the Roof, which featured jazz arrangements of eight songs from the musical.
 In a retrospective review AllMusic awarded the album 4 stars, stating, "Cannonball plays near his peak; this is certainly the finest album by this particular sextet".
 That same year, Eydie Gormé released a single of "Matchmaker", and jazz guitarist Wes Montgomery recorded the same tune for his album Movin' Wes.

 In 1999, Knitting Factory Records released Knitting on the Roof, a compilation CD featuring covers of Fiddler songs by indie and experimental bands such as the Residents, Negativland, and the Magnetic Fields.
 Indie rock band Bright Eyes recorded an adaptation of "Sunrise, Sunset" on their 2000 album Fevers and Mirrors.
 Allmusic gave the album a favorable review, and the online music magazine Pitchfork Media ranked it at number 170 on their list of top 200 albums of the 2000s.
 In 2005, Melbourne punk band Yidcore released a reworking of the entire show called Fiddling on Ya Roof.

 Gwen Stefani and Eve covered "If I Were a Rich Man" as "Rich Girl" for Stefani's 2004 debut solo album Love.
 Angel.
 Music.
 Baby. in 2004.
 The song was inspired by the 1993 British Louchie Lou & Michie One ragga version of the same name.
-Stefani's version reached #7 on the Billboard Hot 100 chart, where it remained for over six months.
+Stefani's version reached No. 7 on the Billboard Hot 100 chart, where it remained for over six months.
 It was certified gold by the RIAA and nominated for a Grammy Award for Best Rap/Sung Collaboration.
 It was also covered in 2008 and 2009 by the Capitol Steps, poking fun at Illinois politics, especially then-Governor Rod Blagojevich.
 The Santa Clara Vanguard Drum and Bugle Corps performs the "Bottle Dance" from Fiddler as a "recurring trademark", including at the Drum Corps International World Championships.

 Other

 The song "Sunrise, Sunset" is often played at weddings, and in 2011 Sheldon Harnick wrote two versions of the song, suitable for same-sex weddings, with minor word changes.
-For example, for male couples, changes include "When did they grow to be so handsome".
+For example, for male couples, changes include "When did they grow to be so handsome?".

 In 2015 a displaced persons camp southwest of Kyiv named Anatevka was built by Chabad Rabbi Moshe Azman to house the Jews fleeing the 2014 Russian invasion of Ukraine.